mohammad-qethama/reading-notes/markdown.md

 it uses an URL that tied to your account on github to get web related content from you without changing your code

 ### building something more complicated
-more ambitious project is available with the help of jkyell that gives you streamlined puplishing exprience
+more ambitious project is available with the help of [jekyll](https://jekyllrb.com/) that gives you streamlined puplishing exprience

+click [HERE](https://help.github.com/en/articles/basic-writing-and-formatting-syntax) to access **GitHub Markdown Syntax**